SrLicht/SCP-575/README.md

   max_delay: 400
   # Before starting the blackout Cassie will say this message
   cassie_message: facility power system failure in 3 . pitch_.80 2 . pitch_.60 1 . pitch_.49 . .g1 pitch_.42  .g2 pitch_.31  .g5
+  # I have no idea what it does
+  cassie_is_hold: false
+  # Enable o disable bells in cassie announcement
+  cassie_is_noise: true
   # After making Cassie's announcement the blackout will start after these seconds, perfect to turn off the lights just when the announcement ends.
   delay_after_cassie: 8.5
   # List of rooms where the light will not turn off, the SCP-575 will disappear if you touch these rooms for 5 seconds.
 If you want a list of Rooms see the Readme of the plugin repository
   black_list_rooms:
   - Lcz914
   - LczArmory
+  - LczCheckpointA
+  - LczCheckpointB
+  - HczArmory
+  - HczCheckpointA
+  - HczCheckpointB
+  - EzGateA
+  - EzGateB
 # All configuration related to the SCP-575
 scp575:
-# The name that SCP-575 will have as a player
+# The name the dummy will have
   nickname: SCP-575-B
-  # The information players will see when approaching SCP-575
-  custom_info: SCP-575
   # The distance at which players can see the name of the SCP-575 | The game default value is 10
   view_range: 12
+  # Set the SCP-575 role, by default is SCP-106
+  role_type: Scp106
   # The death message that will appear when players are killed by SCP-575
   kill_feed: Devoured by SCP-575
   # The broadcast that will be sent to the player when killed by SCP-575